 Know This to Plan Your First Time Travel to Taiwan

 Taiwan is perhaps the most underrated destination in Asia.
-I dare to say this after living and exploring Taiwan for three years.
+I dare to say this after living and exploring Taiwan for five years.
 In this article, I will explain why you should visit Taiwan now and share everything I learned that you need to know.
 As you will be most likely to visit Taipei on your first travel to Taiwan, I wrote this article with your visit to the capital city in mind.
 However, the majority of tips shared here apply to other parts of Taiwan.
 Before you book your next trip to Taipei, continue reading my essential Taiwan travel tips below.